dipeshm01/NederlandseTaal/019-knm-Nederland-5.md

   Als ze 12 jaar zijn, gaan ze naar de middelbare school. [this will last from 4 to 6 years] Daarna doen ze een **vervolgopleiding.** [this will last from 1 to 6 years]
 #### Ouders en de school
-- Scholen in Nederland vinden ouderbetrokkenheid belangrijk.
+- <details> <summary> Scholen in Nederland vinden ouderbetrokkenheid belangrijk.
   Dat betekent dat ouders aan hun kind vragen hoe het op school gaat.
-  En dat ze met de leraar praten over hun kind.
+  En dat ze met de leraar praten over hun kind.  </summary> <br>
+  Schools in the Netherlands consider parental involvement important.
+This means that parents ask their child how things are going at school.
+And that they talk to the teacher about their child. </details>
+-